 Our students come from communities around Australia, bringing different levels of cultural knowledge, community experience, and interests.

-The Tranby team recognises these challenges and understands that each student faces a different set of obstacles.
+The Tranby team recognises the challenges of adult learners and that each student faces a different set of obstacles.
 To alleviate stress and build student confidence, we provide holistic support to ensure they can continue their studies and succeed.
-Our support is led by culture and includes encouragement by Elders, academic, trainer and IT support, and career pathway mapping through our Burawa program.
+Our support includes encouragement by Elders, academic, trainer and IT support, and career pathway mapping through our Burawa program.

 We know that success looks different to everyone.
 Tranby’s individual-focused support system ensures that everyone is given the tools to succeed, from their own perspective.
 Education, after all, is about the journey not just the qualification or piece of paper.

-As Australia’s oldest Independent Indigenous Registered Training Organisation, Tranby is dedicated to community empowerment.
-By designing our courses to be responsive to Community needs, we invest in creating community leaders, who then have the capacity to build stronger communities all around Australia.
+For over 65 years Tranby has been dedicated to community empowerment.
+By designing our accredited and non-accredited courses to be responsive to Community needs, we invest in creating community leaders, who then have the capacity to build stronger communities all around Australia.

 The experiences, histories, and hopes of our Mob are at the core of Tranby.
-Our learning environments provide students with the opportunity to learn about, from and with other Aboriginal and/or Torres Strait Islander peoples and organisations.
-This enhances students’ critical thinking abilities and transforms their classroom discussions into applied understanding and practice of Community issues.
+Students have the opportunity to learn about, from and with other Aboriginal and/or Torres Strait Islander peoples and organisations.